 Your credit card is expired or has been blocked.
 There is nothing to worry about as the card is now invalid and no charges can be put on them.
 WRONG.

 The bank will replace your expired or blocked card with a new one.
-Although the credit card number will be the same, the expiry date AND CVC number will be different.
-As a result, it is not the same card as some of the security details have now been changed.
-Here is the catch.
-As much as you believe that the old card cannot be used, your subscriptions that have your old card details registered start showing up on your credit card statement or on your sms.
-In your mind, this is not possible as the old card is now invalid and those subscription monthly payments should have been declined.
+Although the credit card number will be the same, the expiry date AND CVC numbers will be different.
+As much as you believe that the old card cannot be used, your subscriptions will continue to to be charged.
+Logically, charges to an expired cards should be declined.

 How does can an invalid credit card get charged?

 Those subscriptions that you forgot to cancel or did not bother cancelling as your card was expired, are the culprits.
 As it is a subscription, the charge will basically roll over onto your new card.
-Basically, in these cases, the banks will allow the transactions to take place and charge the new credit card with the amount without your approval.
+In these cases, the banks will allow the transactions to take place and charge the new credit card with the amount.

-It is quite a dilemma so I went out and looked for some answers.
-I spoke to a major bank here in the UAE who confirmed that in the case of merchant’s request for a subscription, they would allow the charges on the new card.
+It is quite a dilemma so we went out and looked for some answers.
+We spoke to a major bank here in the UAE who confirmed that in the case of merchant’s request for a subscription, the card will be charged

 [Related Link: Have you been a victim of online fraud?]